mikomatic/mortega.dev/content/posts/intro-playwright-web-automation-framework.md

 It may reconcile me with web automation frameworks, who would have thought !

+You don't event have to use it for your UI tests, via the Request API you can just automate your REST calls to prepare your system for a manual test (_e.g. if you have a staging environment that you reset regularly_) and iterate from there.
+Or just test your API, if that fits your needs.

-One of the missing things I found is a nice reporting output, existing only in the `node` implementation.
+The only one missing key I found is a nice reporting output, existing only in the `node` implementation.

-I hacked some integration with Junit5 and Allure Reporting framework - code is available [on Github](https://github.com/mikomatic/playwright-demo) - but an out-of-box reporting tool would make this incredible tool even greater.
+I hacked a project integrating Playwright with   Junit5 and Allure Reporting framework - code is available [on Github](https://github.com/mikomatic/playwright-demo) - but an out-of-box reporting tool would make this incredible tool even greater.

 ### Further reading